Quran translations into Bengali

+The earliest Quran translations into Bengali language occurred in 1389, when Shah Muhammad Sagir (one of the oldest poets of Bengali literature) translated surahs of the Quran into the old Bengali language.
+However, full translation of the Quran from Arabic to Bengali began in the early nineteenth century.

 Timeline

 Multiple translations of the Quran were published in the nineteenth, twentieth and twenty-first centuries.
 Though many people have done partial translations, such as Maulana Amir Uddin Basuniya, Girish Chandra Sen was the first to translate and publish the entire Quran.